Nginx Training Course

 Federated Learning in IoT and Edge Computing

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level professionals who wish to apply Federated Learning to optimize IoT and edge computing solutions.
+14 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for intermediate-level professionals seeking to leverage Federated Learning to optimize IoT and edge computing solutions.

-- Understand the principles and benefits of Federated Learning in IoT and edge computing.
+- Grasp the core principles and advantages of Federated Learning in IoT and edge computing.

-- Implement Federated Learning models on IoT devices for decentralized AI processing.
+- Deploy Federated Learning models on IoT devices to enable decentralized AI processing.

-- Reduce latency and improve real-time decision-making in edge computing environments.
+- Minimize latency and enhance real-time decision-making capabilities in edge computing environments.

-- Address challenges related to data privacy and network constraints in IoT systems.
+- Tackle challenges related to data privacy and network constraints within IoT systems.

-- Understand the principles of IoT, including IoT components and communication techniques.
+- Grasp the core principles of IoT architecture

 Target Audience